nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 sudo sh -c 'echo 0000000 > /sys/class/pwm/pwmchip0/pwm0/duty_cycle'
 ```

-To rotate a servo 180º most servos require a duty cycle where 1 ms corresponds to the minimum angle and 2 ms corresponds to the maximum angle.
+To rotate a servo 180º most require a duty cycle where 1000000 ns/1 ms corresponds to the minimum angle and 2000000 ns/2 ms corresponds to the maximum angle.
 However, not all servos are the same and will require calibration.
-For example, the HS-40 used in this example had a minimum of .6 ms and maximum of 2.4 ms. Start somewhere in the middle like 1.5 ms and go up and down from there.
+For example, the HS-40 used in this example has a minimum of 600000 ns/0.6 ms and maximum of 2400000 ns/2.4 ms. A good place to start is somewhere in the middle like 1.5 ms. Then you can go up and down from there.

 Change the duty cycle to 1500000 ns/1.5 ms to move the servo: